MaFalana/EZ-Shift/README.md

 ### What I Learned

-Throughout the development of EZ-Shift, several valuable lessons were learned:
+Throughout the development of `EZ-Shift`, several valuable lessons were learned:

 - **OAuth:**